 Alcohol-DWAI offenses are punishable in the following ways:

 - 1st offense – 15-day maximum jail time; $300-$500 in fines; 90-day license revocation

 - 2nd offense – 30-day maximum jail time; $500-$750 in fines; 6-month license revocation

 - 3rd offense – 180-day maximum jail time; $750-$1,500 in fines; 6-month license revocation

 If you have been arrested for a DWI in Nassau County, the first thing you should do is contact an experienced defense lawyer.
 Time is of the essence when it comes to DWI, as the faster you put an attorney on your case, the quicker we can resolve your case with the available evidence.
-Attorney Gary S. Miller has been defending clients against driving-related offenses for decades, and he will do his best to champion a dismissal or at least argue for reduced charges.
+Our Nassau County DWI lawyer at the Law Office of Gary S. Miller has been defending clients against driving-related offenses for decades, and he will do his best to champion a dismissal or at least argue for reduced charges.

 - Spanish Speaking Services Available